andersonberg/blog/content/learning-how-to-learn.md

 summary: Learning How to Learn presentation
 image: images/data_analysis.jpg

 A few months ago I attended a course at Coursera called "Learning how to learn".
 They show some **MENTAL TOOLS** to help you study and memorize stuff.
-Also, they show **THEORIES** and **TECHIQUES** to understand how our brain and memory works.
+Also, they show **THEORIES** and **TECHNIQUES** to understand how our brain and memory works.

 I found their tips useful not only for learning, but I also for **CREATIVITY** and **DAILY TASKS**.